simukappu/activity_notification/README.md

 );
 ```

-`ActivityNotification::NotificationWithDeviseChannel` will confirm subscription request from authenticated cookies by Devise.
+`ActivityNotification::NotificationWithDeviseChannel` will confirm subscription requests from authenticated cookies by Devise.
 If the user has not signed in, the subscription request will be rejected.
 If the user has signed in as unauthorized user, the subscription request will be also rejected.

 In addtion, you can use `Target#notification_action_cable_channel_class_name` method to select channel class depending on your *action_cable_with_devise* configuration for the target.